numbas/editor/docs/exam/reference.rst

          There are no :guilabel:`End exam` or :guilabel:`Pause` buttons - this mode is intended for purely formative use.
          When the exam begins, the student is shown the menu.

+    Show front page?
+        If ticked, then an intro screen is shown to the student before the exam starts,

+    Password to begin the exam
+        If not blank, the student must enter the given password before they can begin the exam.

     Allow move to previous question?
         If ticked, then the user is allowed to move back to a question after leaving it.